peterhinch/micropython-monitor/ANALYSER.md

 I developed this from a sense of curiosity as to whether it could be done on a Pico.
 It works but with some rough edges around the user interface.
-I remain unconvinced if it has any practical application: its only merit compared with a logic analyser is low cost and Saleae clones can be bought very cheaply.
-The example I have cannot display pre-trigger information which makes it almost useless in this application, prompting me to buy the real thing.
+I remain unconvinced if it has any practical application: its only merit compared with a logic analyser is low cost.
+Saleae clones can be bought cheaply however the example I have cannot display pre-trigger information making it almost useless.
+If a device crashes you want to see events in the run-up to the crash.
+This project does provide pre-trigger data.
+A genuine Saleae is a highly capable device - if you can justfy the cost.

 I don't intend to put any more effort into this unless serious interest is expressed.